-Chinese New Year is celebrated in different ways and different places all across the globe by a diversity of culture and tradition.
+Chinese New Year is celebrated in different ways and different places all across the globe by a diversity of cultures and traditions.
 From the decorations to their attires to the table decorations and the feast – the Lunar New Year is celebrated all over the world.
 Many cultures have adapted to Chinese traditions during this joyous occasion, most especially when it comes to the food on the table.

 In preparation for the Chinese New Year, most of the food prepared on the table has a reason.
 How they are pronounced in Mandarin or how they are formed or shaped make them lucky.
 When the dishes are round and or gold in colour, they may represent coins or ‘wealth’ and ‘gold’.

 Fish has the same pronunciation as “leftover” in Mandarin.
 The idea behind this is that you hope for an abundance of blessings so you will always have ‘leftover’ to have the following year.